 - Stress incontinence.
 This means leaking urine when you laugh, cough, sneeze, jog, or lift something heavy.

-- Urge incontinence in men, a need to urinate that is so strong that you cannot reach the toilet in time.
+- Urge incontinence.
+This is a need to urinate that is so strong you can't reach the toilet in time.

 How to do Kegel exercises

-- Repeat this exercise 10 to 15 times each session.
+- Repeat this exercise 10 to 15 times per session.
 Try to do this at least 3 times a day.

-Your doctor may want you to try doing your exercises with biofeedback to make sure you are doing them right.
-Biofeedback allows you to see, feel, or hear when an exercise is being done correctly.
+Your doctor may want you to try doing Kegels withbiofeedback.
+It lets you to see, feel, or hear when an exercise is being done correctly.